| << Previous | Index | Next >> | |

 if( bad ) continue;

-is true, more statements will not be executed and control will pass to the next statement after the ending curly brace of thefor
+breakstatement causes the program control to jump unconditionally out of a loop.
+In the example below, ifcond_REDis true, more statements will not be executed and control will pass to the next statement after the ending curly brace of theforloop

 for( i=0;i<n;i++ ){